tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/国内短信/国内短信快速入门_intl_en.md

 ## Step 5.
 View SMS delivery result
 You can view the SMS delivery result in the following ways:
-- On the **Chinese mainland SMS** > **Bulk SMS** page, click **Details & Receipt Analytics** on the line of the target task to view its detailed record and report analysis.
+- On the **Chinese Mainland SMS** > **Bulk SMS** page, click **Details & Receipt Analytics** on the line of the target task to view its detailed record and report analysis.
-- Select **Statistics and Analytics** > **Chinese mainland SMS** and you can filter and view the statistics and relevant analysis of Chinese mainland SMS by application, signature, body template, and time.
+- Select **Statistics and Analytics** > **Chinese Mainland SMS** and you can filter and view the statistics and relevant analysis of Chinese mainland SMS by application, signature, body template, and time.